 Where there is consistent moisture, there is often mold.
 One of the biggest signs your basement has excess moisture is visible mold or signs that you have mold behind the walls.
 If your basement has a musty or damp smell, this can be a sign that you have moisture damage, and potentially mold.

 Visible signs of leaks or water damage along the walls and ceiling are more signs of excess moisture.
-They are also warning signs of mold even if you don’t see visible spores yet.
+Ignoring excess moisture or leaks is one of the ways you may be encouraging mold growth in your home.
+These visible signs of water damage or leaks are also warning signs of mold even if you don’t see visible spores yet.
 Peeling paint or wallpaper can indicate excess moisture.

 In the basement, you may also see damp patches that start low on the wall and rise upwards.
 Wet spots on the floor or areas of tile, carpet, or vinyl that are loose or starting to lift up are also signs of moisture damage in your basement and can be signs that you have a mold problem or are starting to have a mold problem.